 Sometimes the best way to unclog a shower drain is with a plumber's snake, sometimes called a manual auger or electric auger.
 If it's electric, you'll need a power drill to run the plumber's snake.
-If it's manual, you'll have to manually turn the handle to operate it.
+If it's manual, you'll have to turn the handle by hand to operate it.

 Insert the snake into the drain until it hits the clog.
 Turn the handle clockwise to hook the clog and continue running the snake down the drain.
 When you start to feel resistance, that means the snake is picking up clogs.
 When the resistance lessens, that often means the snake has cleared the drain.
 Give the handle one more full turn to ensure the clog is hooked.
 Then turn the handle counterclockwise to back the snake out of the drain.
 Go slowly, so you don't lose the clog.